 As more and more employees work from home at least some of the time, the question of workers' comp eligibility for at-home injuries has been raised frequently.
 The answer depends on the laws in your state and the facts of your case.

 In general, if you suffer an injury while you're working from home and it was arguably work-related, you'll be eligible for workers' comp.
 For example, if you suffer from carpal tunnel syndrome related to work-related typing, you'll probably be covered.
 If you fall down the stairs while walking to your home office, that might be covered as well.
 Falling off a ladder while you're trimming the trees in your yard during work hours?
 Not covered.

-If you were injured while breaking a workplace safety rule or while doing something else that your employer has prohibited (even a criminal act), your injury may still be covered by workers' compensation, depending on the level of your misconduct.
-This is part of the workers' compensation bargain: Employees do not have the right to sue their employer for work-related injuries, but those injuries are usually covered by workers' compensation, regardless of fault.
+If you were injured while breaking a workplace safety rule or while doing something else that your employer has prohibited, your injury might still be covered by workers' comp, depending on the level of your misconduct and where you live.
+This is part of the workers' compensation bargain: Employees do not have the right to sue their employer for work-related injuries, but those injuries are usually covered by workers' comp, regardless of fault.